usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor Playbook/Vendor Playbook.md

 | **Leading Change As An Individual** | Defines change agents; describes effective influence strategies; and approaches to building networks and coalitions to facilitate change. | - Identify your spheres of influence within the acquisition environment.<br>- Recognize common challenges that arise when engaging stakeholders across those spheres.<br>- Plan influence strategies and conversations tailored to the challenges and opportunities in your agency or live digital assignment. |

 ### Topics
-- Preparing for and Having an Influence Conversation
+- Preparing for and having an influence conversation
-- Difficult Conversations
+- Difficult conversations
-- Knowledge Check
+- Knowledge check
-- Building Your Resilience
+- Building your resilience
-- Cultivating Your Growth Mindset
+- Cultivating your growth mindset
-- Wellness Rituals to Support You in Times of Transition
+- Wellness rituals to support you in times of transition
-- Analyze Where the “No” Came From
+- Analyze where the “no” came from
-- Should I Fight This Battle, or How Might I Adjust My Approach To Make It More “Winnable”?
+- Should I fight this battle, or how might I adjust my approach to make it more “winnable”?
-- What to Do When You’re Told No Framework in Action
+- "What to do when you’re told no" framework in action
-- Adjust Approach & Identify Lessons Learned
+- Adjust approach & identify lessons learned
-- Telling Your Procurement Story
+- Telling your procurement story

 ## Sprint 2: Leading Organizational Change - Continuous Improvement and Scalable Practices